Springe direkt zu Inhalt

 The critiques of the diversity turn focus on alleged anti-merit-based diversity policies that supposedly counteract aspirations for excellence.
 Proponents of the diversity turn, however, examine the seeming meritocracy of the university critically and propose a more inclusive notion of excellence.
 Another hot topic of this debate is if diversity measures cause restrictions of academic freedom.
 In this heated exchange on principles, the scientific evidence behind the justification for diversity is often overlooked if not strategically disregarded.

-Our roundtable aims to address these controversial issues by choosing the format of a cluster of excellence as a case study and exploring the following questions: how can diversity be realized within such a cluster?
+Our roundtable aimed to address these controversial issues by choosing the format of a cluster of excellence as a case study and exploring the following questions: how can diversity be realized within such a cluster?
 How do clusters of excellence balance diversity, excellence, and merit?
 How and where can lessons learned from comparable international contexts be applied to this format?
 If clusters serve as places for innovation for German academia, how can their knowledge be transferred to universities and scaled up to the system as a whole?
-The roundtable will provide a platform for a nuanced discussion on the challenges and opportunities presented by the "diversity turn" in German research policy and its implications for academic excellence and inclusion.
+The roundtable provided a platform for a nuanced discussion on the challenges and opportunities presented by the "diversity turn" in German research policy and its implications for academic excellence and inclusion.

 Speakers